Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/sha1.rst

 Overview
 ========

 The SHA-1 secure hash algorithm is a hash-based cryptographic function, it takes a message of arbitrary length as its input, produces a 160-bit digest.
-It has a padding and appending process before digest the message of arbitrary length.
+It has a padding and appending process before digesting the message of arbitrary length.

 The SHA-1 algorithm is defined in `FIPS 180`_.